-Distance Learning (Online) Opportunities 2018-2019
+Distance Learning (Online) Opportunities 2020-2021

-The Distance Learning Program plans to offer the following classes during the fall term of the 2018-2019 school year.
+The Distance Learning Program plans to offer the following classes during the 2020-2021 school year.
 Appropriately, highly qualified KPBSD instructors teach all classes.
 Classes are delivered via the Internet (some classes require a textbook) and can be taken at any time of the day.
+These courses may change depending on teacher availability and course numbers.